Bart-teerba/PintOS/doc/project2.md

 ### 3. Synchronization

 - We use a global lock `filesys_lock` to ensure thread-safe file operation syscalls.
 In order to make a file operation syscall, a thread has to acquire the global lock first, and will only able to go forward if the global lock has been released by any other threads doing file operations.
-- To prevent any modification on the executable on disk when a user processing is running, we call `file_deny_write` during the creation phase of a user process, and call `file_allow_write` when the user process terminates.
+- To prevent any modification on the executable on disk when a user processing is running, we call `file_deny_write` immediately after the `file` is obtained, and call `file_allow_write` at the end of process termination.

 <br />

 ### 4. Rationale

+- Since hash map is discouraged (according to piazza), we use a `struct` to maintain a mapping between `fd` and `struct file*`, which is added to the `fd_list` when one mapping struct is created.
+- We have to check all the addresses provided by user are valid using `valiadate_addr`.
+This includes the addresses in `argv`, buffer address and buffer address + size in `read`, `write`.

+- To correctly allocate the file descriptor, we use a global int array of length 4096.
+We use `1` to indicate the corresponding index is already used as an `fd`, and `0` meaning not being used.
+We initialize the array to be all zero, except for `arr[0]` and `arr[1]`,which is `1` because they are reserved for `STDIN_FILENO` and `STDOUT_FILENO`.
+Then to find a usable `fd` to allocate, we simply iterate through the array until we find an empty spot, i.e. `0`, and set it to `1`.
+When we finish using the `fd` number, we then set `arr[fd]` back to `0`.
+4096 should be far more enough than the file descriptors we will possibly need.
+We feel this method is both efficient and easy to code.

+- We define helper function `add_file`, `get_file`, `remove_file` to reduce the unnecessary repeated code segments.

 <br />